-This Emergency Operations Plan is in effect at all times and applies to any extraordinary emergency situation associated with any hazard, natural or human caused, which may affect Fullerton and that generates situations requiring planned, coordinated responses by multiple agencies or jurisdictions.
+This Emergency Operations Plan is always in effect and applies to any extraordinary emergency situation associated with any hazard, natural or human caused, which may affect Fullerton and that generates situations requiring planned, coordinated responses by multiple agencies or jurisdictions.

-The City Manager is designated by the City Council as the Director of Disaster Services, and will direct the City's emergency organization during times of emergency (Fullerton Municipal Code, Chapter 2.08).
+The City Manager is designated by the City Council as the Director of Disaster Services and will direct the City's emergency organization during times of emergency (Fullerton Municipal Code, Chapter 2.08).
 Disaster management will operate from the Emergency Operations Center or Department Operation Center(s), depending on the nature and extent of the emergency.